WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Review/index.md

  * A _pull-up_ resistor provides a default `HIGH` value at an input in a circuit by connecting the input to a voltage source and allowing a small amount of current to flow.
  * A _pull-down_ resistor is the opposite of a pull-down, and provides a default value of `LOW` at an input in a circuit.
  * Pull-up and pull-down resistors are one of the most common tools in circuit design.
+ * Pull-ups and pull-downs with smaller resistance values are known as _strong_ pull-ups and pull-downs, and act quicker than _weak_ pull-ups and pull-downs, which have a larger resistance value.

 ## [Part 5 - DC Circuit Analysis](../../Part5/DC_Circuits)